 Physical Activity and Exercise Recommendations

 Regular diabetes exercise is key for managing type 2 diabetes.
 It helps lower insulin resistance and control blood sugar levels.
-Research shows that combining physical activity and weight loss can greatly reduce the risk of type 2 diabetes14.
+Research suggests that combining physical activity with weight loss can significantly reduce the risk of developing type 2 diabetes.

 Benefits of Regular Exercise

 Exercise offers many benefits for those with type 2 diabetes.
-Adults should aim for 150 minutes of moderate aerobic activity each week for diabetes management14.
-This means about 30 minutes of moderate activity daily, most days of the week14.
-They should also do strength-building exercises 2 to 3 times a week14.
+Adults should aim for 150 minutes of moderate-intensity aerobic activity each week to support diabetes management.
+This translates to approximately 30 minutes of moderate activity daily, most days of the week.
+They should also do strength-building exercises 2 to 3 times a week.

 Safe Exercise Guidelines for Diabetic Patients

-For diabetic patients, safety is crucial when exercising.
-It’s wise to get a health check before starting if you’ve been inactive for a while14.
+For diabetic patients, safety is crucial when engaging in exercise.
+It’s wise to get a health check before starting if you’ve been inactive for a while.
 On sick days, have a plan ready.
-This should include how to adjust medication and check blood sugar levels14.
+This should include how to adjust medication and check blood sugar levels.

 By sticking to regular physical activity and safe guidelines, people with type 2 diabetes can manage their condition better.
 They can also enjoy the many benefits of exercise.